SeanMcAuliffe/csc360_filesystem/readme.txt

 Usage: $ ./diskget <disk_image_file> /path/to/diskImageFile <filename>

+This program should produce no output unless an error has occurred.
+It should create a new file with <filename> containing the data retrieved from the specified path.

+If the specified file does not exist at the specified path, an error message will be shown.

 *--------------------*
 | Part IV - Disk Put |
 *--------------------*

 Usage: $ ./diskput <disk_image_file> <filename> /path/to/diskImageFile

+This program should produce no output unless an error has occurred.